4 min read

 If you’re having difficulty paying your bills or keeping up with loan repayments, check if you have any other resources which you can use.
 This could be savings or money from an emergency fund.
-Another option could be to borrow from relatives to help tide you over or to ask for a loan from your employer if you’re still working.
+Another option could be to borrow from relatives to help tide you over.
 If you do this make sure you’re clear about when you can repay this money to avoid a falling out.
+Alternatively, you may be able to ask for a loan from your employer if you’re still working.

 If you’re unable to come up with the cash, speak to the organisation you owe money to.
 You may be able to come up with some arrangement with them to reduce or take a holiday from your repayments until your finances improve.

 Your lender will probably want proof you are genuinely having difficulty repaying them rather than just spending your money elsewhere.
 A good way to show this is to draw up a budget of all your monthly outgoings.
 You can then use this to work out how much you can afford to pay your creditors each month as well as using it to negotiate with them.

 If you’ve started to fall behind on payments.

 Now is the time to get some expert help and advice.
 Many people put off contacting a debt advice charity because they don’t think they will be able to help or they are embarrassed.
 But debt advice charities won’t judge you - and the sooner you get help, the more options you may have.
 You can get independent, free advice over the phone and online from charities that have debt experts.
 Before contacting one of these organisations pull together the following: